What is it that makes furniture antique?

 Any wooden antique piece of furniture would have timber joints and the type of joint is a good indicator of its age and authenticity.
 Anything made prior to the late 17th century would have slightly raised mortice and tenon joints, while 18th century makers preferred to use dovetailed joints, which were in fashion until the mid-19th century.
 The late 19th century saw machined dovetail joints used for the first time, with anything prior to that period likely to be hand sawn.
 There is some further reading on how to identify a piece of antique furniture, which is recommended reading for all

 The Wood Finish

 One can tell a lot from the type of finish on an antique item of furniture, with shellac being the only clear finish used up until the mid-19th century.
 If the item is finished with clear lacquer, it is likely made after the mid-19th century, as this was the time when clear lacquers first surfaced.
 If it is possible to test a small area on the piece with denatured alcohol and if it dissolves, then it is definitely shellac.

 The Timber Species

-The type of wood used to make a cabinet can tell you a lot about the time of manufacture; anything made before the start of the 18th century would likely be of oak composition, while mahogany and walnut emerged around that time.
+The type of wood used to make a cabinet can tell you a lot about the time of manufacture.
+Anything made before the start of the 18th century will likely be of oak composition, while mahogany and walnut emerged around that time.
 Pine has always been a popular timber for furniture making, as was maple and cherry, and in America, pine was the most popular, due to its availability.